 Quality business schools generally require that candidates have at least a few years of professional work experience before starting an MBA program.
 Applicants are also asked to submit Graduate Management Admission Test (GMAT) or Graduate Record Examinations (GRE) scores, academic transcripts, letters of reference, and an essay or statement of purpose that reflects why they want to pursue an MBA.
 Non-native English speakers usually have to prove adequate English skills with TOEFL or IELTS scores, or through previous academic experience.

 The MBA is currently the most popular professional degree program in the world.
-Today there are over 2,500 MBA programs offered worldwide.
-First introduced at American universities around the turn of the 20th century, MBA programs have evolved in order to keep up with the demands of the times.
+Today there are over 2,500 MBA programs offered worldwide; most are offered in English.
+First introduced at universities in the United States around the turn of the 20th century, MBA programs have evolved to keep up with the demands of the times.